s7manth/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoContent()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous content state, and restores the content to that state.
+The `undo` command will call `Model#undoContents()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous content state, and restores the content to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)